zwang695/alexa-skills-list/skills/B01GAJQKF8/README.md

 * *Alexa, ask RVA Facts for a fact*

-Richmond, the capital of Virginia, is among America?s oldest cities.
+Richmond, the capital of Virginia, is among America’s oldest cities.
 Learn some fun facts about Richmond, known locally as RVA.

 ***